-We hereby consent to the use in this Prospectus constituting a part of this Registration Statement on Amendment No. 1 to Form S-1 of our report dated May 13, 2021, relating to the financial statements of Dragoneer Growth Opportunities Corp., which is contained in that Prospectus.
+We hereby consent to the use in this Prospectus constituting a part of this Registration Statement on Form S-1 of our report dated May 13, 2021, relating to the financial statements of Dragoneer Growth Opportunities Corp., which is contained in that Prospectus.
 We also consent to the reference to our Firm under the caption "Experts" in the Prospectus.